 The ASU EH&S Policy Committee serves as the primary source of policy guidance on all matters pertaining to environmental health and safety compliance and related regulatory developments.
 The ASU EH&S Policy Committee is responsible for recommending policies that will ensure compliance with current environmental health and safety regulations to the executive vice president, treasurer and chief financial officer (CFO).

 The ASU EH&S Policy Committee is advisory to the executive vice president, treasurer and chief financial officer (CFO) and includes broad representation by members of the faculty and administration.
-The vice president for Research and Economic Affairs, or designee, serves on the committee to facilitate research and graduate faculty input on all committee issues.
+The provost of the university, the senior vice president for Knowledge Enterprise Development, and the chief Human Resources officer or their designees serve on the committee to facilitate research and graduate faculty input on all committee issues.

 D. Environmental Health & Safety Operations Committee